Cetaphil is a skincare brand specializing in products for sensitive, dry and/or acne-prone skin but is Cetaphil cruelty-free?

 Because of Cetaphil’s decision to sell its products in China, they must consent and pay the Chinese government to test their products on animals before Cetaphil is allowed to sell in their country.

-Therefore we would not consider Cetaphil to be cruelty-free in 2019.
+Therefore we would not consider Cetaphil to be cruelty-free.

 Is Cetaphil Vegan?